VictorRodriguez/hobbies/stx-specs/multi-os-2004792-source-reorg.rst

 of the development, having delimited the boundaries of each package and how they are built.

-One negative developer impact coudl be that the changes in packaging source are no longer atomic, which means in one single commit in the same repo.
+One negative developer impact could be that the changes in packaging source are no longer atomic, which means in one single commit in the same repo.
 Proper dependencies and workflow management will be required to ensure this type of change goes in at the same time.
-However doing a quantitive analysis inside the flock repositories show us how offen a chane in metadata for centOS has been performed along the history of development
+However, doing a quantitive analysis inside the flock repositories show us how often a change in metadata for centOS has been performed along the history of the development

 stx-config = 3.800 %
 stx-distcloud = 0 %